 Section 1.
 In the case of vacancy in the office of the SGA President, the line of executive succession shall be the SGA Internal Vice-President, followed by the SGA External Vice-President, followed by the SGA Treasurer, followed by the SGA Secretary.

 Section 2.
-In the case of a vacancy of any other position, the SGA President may appoint an interim member from the student body to serve until the vacancy is filled.
+In the case of a vacancy of any other position, the SGA President may appoint an interim member from the student body to serve until the vacancy is filled The President will not consider the candidate race, gender, religion, sexual orientation, or political ideology during deliberations.
 The President shall carry out a minimum two (2) week advertised search to fill the open seat, which is open to all eligible members of the student body.
 After the search is completed, the interim member, if they served on the SGA prior to their appointment, will return to their respective seat.

 Section 3.
 After either dismissal by the government or official receipt of the resignation, the SGA shall select a successor from among the student body.
 The SGA President shall make the appointment.
 The appointee must meet all membership qualifications for the vacant position.
-This candidate must be confirmed by a simple majority vote of the members of the SGA.
+This candidate must be confirmed by a simple majority vote of the members of the SGA and in accordance with SGA Bylaws Article IV: Appointments.

 Section 4.
 No member of the SGA shall hold more than one elected SGA office at any time.

 Section 5.
 Members appointed to any position on the SGA before the fall election shall serve until the next regularly scheduled election.
-Member appointed after the fall election shall serve the remainder of the term.
+Members appointed after the fall election shall serve the remainder of the term.

 Section 6.
-Those positions on the SGA for which election is not regularly scheduled in the spring may not be appointed before fall elections are held.
+Those positions on the SGA for which an election is not regularly scheduled in the spring may not be appointed before fall elections are held.

 Section 7.
 If a Senate position remains vacant after the spring elections, fall elections, and the two (2) week advertised search, that position is redefined as a Senator At-Large position until the next scheduled election.